 It’s tense, passionate, romantic, full of great battle and ninja action as well as complicated political gamesmanship and quiet, tender moments.
-It’s funny, tragic, more tense, and always, always visually stunning.
+It’s funny, tragic, gripping, and always, always visually stunning.

 And here’s the thing.
 The female actors don’t have to strip in order to convey sexual politics or relations.
 And we don’t have to see graphic torture scenes for those dungeon scenes to be breathtakingly intense.

-So what do I mean about ‘Chinese.’
 First off, I have to warn you to take anything I say with a couple trainloads of salt, because I don’t speak Chinese, I’ve only read a handful of Chinese novels translated into English, and while I’ve read some Chinese history, the emphasis is on the ‘some’—a tiny fraction of the hundreds of books I’ve read over sixty years about European history.
-If I had a time machine, I would go back and study Chinese so I could read their history as they view it . . . except back in my day, no one offered Chinese classes, and China itself had closed itself away from the West while it struggled internally with the ongoing cultural revolution.

-The thing is, China has such a long, fascinating, complicated history, which furnishes an equally long-view historical outlook that we just don’t find much of in the USA.
-When I compare this to those bits of early episodes of Game of Thrones that I saw, with the generic faux-medieval design and actors who seemed uncomfortable in their tunics and gowns, while I understand there was some fudging-for-modern-audience about the design of Nirvana in Fire, it still seemed freighted with symbols and customs indicating awareness of centuries of history, and equal awareness of the long human struggle against the worst in our natures.
-The characters wear the clothes naturally, their interpersonal customs flow naturally, even when rigidly constrained into ritual.
-Everything feels authentic, to the tiny steps mandated in court to the way men and women played their fans, and held aside their sleeves when pouring tea.
+China has such a long, fascinating, complicated history, which furnishes an equally long-view historical outlook that we just don’t find much of in the USA.
+When I compare this to those bits of early episodes of Game of Thrones that I saw, with the generic faux-medieval design and actors who seemed uncomfortable in their tunics and gowns, while I understand there was some fudging-for-modern-audience about the design of Nirvana in Fire, the characters wear the clothes naturally, their customs flow naturally, even when rigidly constrained into ritual.
+Everything feels authentic, to the women’s tiny steps mandated in court to the way men and women played their fans, and held aside their sleeves when pouring tea.